MohAitMesskine/MohAitMesskine/README.md

 ## 📋 Professional Summary

 > Dedicated software developer with a focus on machine learning and web technologies.
 Combining strong analytical skills with technical expertise to develop efficient, scalable solutions.
-Passionate about cyber security and implementing robust, secure applications.
+Passionate about DevOps practices and implementing robust, secure applications.

 ## 🔧 Technical Expertise